Champagne Piper-Heidsieck - Brut

 About the wine:

 This Brut is once again a true classic!
-A brioche-like nose, open yet refined.
+The nose is brioche-like, open yet refined.
 On the palate, it’s fresh, with a noticeable but well-integrated dosage and toasty notes that reflect extended aging on the lees.
 Beautiful character of fresh red fruit; its structure reflects its 50% Pinot Noir content.
 The finish is lively and creamy.
 A true return to the forefront for this historic house.
-It has everything one expects from a non-vintage Brut aperitif: balanced, crisp, rich, and energetic, with a price that remains reasonable.
+It has everything you’d expect from a non-vintage Brut aperitif: balanced, crisp, rich, and energetic, with a price that remains reasonable.

 About the estate: